Condom = safer male to male oral sex?

 As for your specific questions, yes, latex condoms do offer protection and are effective in preventing the transmission of HIV.
 There are no known cases of HIV transmission through protected male-to-male oral sex.
 And no, french kissing does not place you at risk of infection, since HIV is not present in a high enough concentration in saliva for transmission.
 If the infected person has an open sore in his or her mouth, it is still unlikely that HIV will be transmitted because saliva has an inhibitory factor in it that is believed to hinder the virus.

 It's worth clarifying that one partner must be HIV positive for transmission to occur.
 Getting tested, knowing your status, and then having an honest conversation with your partner about your sexual histories can lessen the fear factor before any rendez-vous.
 Whether you just met or have been doing it for ages, you'll both benefit from knowing your status.
-For information about HIV testing and counseling services on and off campus, check out HIV testing at Columbia: Can unaffiliated partners of students be tested?

 - CDC National Center for HIV, STD, and TB Prevention — The latest news about HIV and AIDS research, treatment and surveillance reports from the Centers fro Disease Control and Prevention.